HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### The Data Consumer/Requester Requirements

-When a electronic or digital signature is required for a Task based request, the Data Consumer/Requester **SHALL**:
+When an electronic or digital signature is required for a Task based request, the Data Consumer/Requester **SHALL**:

 - Indicate that a signature is required using the `Task.input` signature flag parameter as defined in [CDex Task Data Request Profile](StructureDefinition-cdex-task-data-request.html)
     - It **SHOULD NOT** be assumed that a Task based requests will be signed if the flag is omitted.